EntityOfCensus/ao-census/readme.md

 ## Test Example: Encryption Operation Over AO Process without leaving a trace of the values in the messages

-This repository includes a test example demonstrating how to consume encryption operations over an AO process using the [`dryrun`](https://external.ink?to=/https://www.npmjs.com/package/@permaweb/aoconnect#dryrun) function from the `@permaweb/aoconnect` package.
+This repository includes a test example demonstrating how to consume encryption operations over an AO process using the  <a href="https://www.npmjs.com/package/@permaweb/aoconnect#dryrun" target="_blank">`dryrun`</a> function from the `@permaweb/aoconnect` package.
 The test script is designed to encrypt and decrypt integer values without leaving a trace of these values in the messages.

 ### Overview of the Test